 Cash awards totaling more than $100,000 are given in competition categories.

-Knight Made in MIA Feature Film Award
+Made in MIA Feature Film Award

-Knight Marimbas Award
+Marimbas Award

-Knight Made in MIA Short Film Award
+Made in MIA Short Film Award

-$10,000 Knight Made in MIA Short Film Award is a cash competition for the jury-selected short film under 30 minutes of any genre that features a qualitatively and quantitatively substantial portion of its content (story, setting and actual filming location) in South Florida (Miami-Dade, Broward, Palm Beach and/or Monroe counties) and that best utilizes its story and theme for universal resonance.
+Made in MIA Short Film Award is a competition for the jury-selected short film under 30 minutes of any genre that features a qualitatively and quantitatively substantial portion of its content (story, setting and actual filming location) in South Florida (Miami-Dade, Broward, Palm Beach and/or Monroe counties) and that best utilizes its story and theme for universal resonance.

 Jordan Ressler First Feature Award